 There’s a lot of conflicting advice about the best way to eat, but one thing that almost everyone agrees on is that eating more plants is good for you.
-Plant foods are a great source of nutrients, including biologically active polyphenols and fiber that feed our gut microbes and benefit our health in many other ways.
+Plant foods are a great source of nutrients, including biologically active polyphenols and fiber that feed your gut microbes and benefit your health in many other ways.

 Many of us struggle to eat enough plants or tend to eat the same fruits and veggies every day without much diversity.
 Generally speaking, a diet that is rich in a diverse range of plant-based food groups is associated with more diverse and healthy gut microbiome.

-If you aren't sure where to start, take a look at the gut boosters in your microbiome report that have been specifically selected for you based on your ZOE Microbiome Health Index.
+If you aren't sure where to start, take a look at the gut boosters in your ZOE Insights report that have been specifically selected for you based on your ZOE Microbiome Health Index.
 For this week, we encourage you to add these boosters to at least one meal a day.

 For more inspiration, we've also rounded up 8 top tips for getting more plants on your plate:

 - Meat-free Monday is a great place to start when it comes to including more plant-based foods in your diet.

 - Plan ahead by preparing extra roasted vegetables and grains and store them in your refrigerator to use throughout the week.
 Cooking in bulk can save you both time and money, ensuring that you have plant-powered meals ready to go whenever you need them.

 - Use your freezer.
 Did you know that frozen fruits and veggies are just as (if not more) nutritious than fresh ones?
 Stock up your freezer with frozen veggies and fruits that score well for you and will boost your gut bugs.

 - While you're at it, stock up the pantry too!
 Canned fruits, vegetables, lentils, and beans are great plant-powered ingredients with long shelf-lives, so they’re always available when you need to prepare a meal.